promitray95/Pharmaceutical-Sales-Insights-Analyzing-Trends-Performance-and-Market-Dynamics/README.md

 EDA steps are documented in the data-exploration.ipynb notebook.

-🧹 Data Cleaning & Transformation [Power Query Editor] Minimal cleaning was required as the dataset was well-structured.
+🧹 Data Cleaning & Transformation [Power Query Editor]:
+Minimal cleaning was required as the dataset was well-structured.
 Key actions included:

 Standardizing column names.
 Assigning correct data types.

-📊 Data Model Creation [Power BI Desktop]
+📊 Data Model Creation [Power BI Desktop]:
 A star schema was built by separating dimensions (categorical) and facts (numeric), enabling efficient data relationships and better performance.

 📊 Report Descriptions

-✔ Executive Summary Report (Sales Overview)
+✔ Executive Summary Report (Sales Overview):
 Provides a high-level overview of overall sales performance, offering key insights by year, month, customer city, channel, and sub-channel.

-✔ Distributor & Customer Analysis Report
+✔ Distributor & Customer Analysis Report:
 Delivers a detailed breakdown of sales from the distributor and customer perspectives.
 Includes drill-down capabilities to analyze sales by product.

-✔ Sales Team Performance Report
+✔ Sales Team Performance Report:
 Analyzes the sales team’s performance, with insights on sales by product class and specific products.
 Includes drill-downs and time-based filters (year/month).